albrechtnate/Web3PRO3-WebGL/Instructional/instructions.md

 }
 ```

-### Shader Boiler Plate
+### Shader Boilerplate Code

-Let’s create the boiler plate code for our shaders now.
+Let’s create the boilerplate code for our shaders now.
 We’ll circle back around to add in the actual GLSL code in a bit.

 ### Vertex Shader
 All shaders are created by calling the `.createShader()` method on our WebGL canvas context and specifying in the type.